wire-elements/modal/README.md

     }
 }
 ```

+You can also optionally call the `destroySkippedModals()` method to destroy the skipped modals so if any are opened again their state will be reset

 ## Building Tailwind CSS for production
 To purge the classes used by the package, add the following lines to your purge array in `tailwind.config.js`: